jmscslgroup/strym/README.md

 - Rahul Bhadani ( rahulbhadani@email.arizona.edu)
 - Jonathan Sprinkle (sprinkjm@email.arizona.edu)

-With the help from George Gunter of Vanderbilt University.
+With the help from George Gunter, and Matthew Nice of Vanderbilt University.

 ## Licensing